ElzaJose/TDK-RDKServiceDocs/July29/USBMassStoragePlugin.md

 ## *onDeviceUnmounted*

 This event is triggered when a USB mass storage device is successfully unmounted from the system.
-It provides users with information about the unmounted device, including its name and device path, as well as details about the mount points that were associated with the device.
-This event helps users stay informed about changes in the system's connected storage devices.
+It provides users with information about the device that was unmounted, including its name and device path, as well as details about the mount points that were associated with the device.
+This event is useful for tracking the removal of external storage devices and ensuring that all related resources are properly released.

 ### Related Functions
-[getMountPoints](#getMountPoints) : This function retrieves information about the mount points associated with a device.
-It is used to gather details about the mount points that are included in the event payload when the device is unmounted.
+[getMountPoints](#getMountPoints) : This function retrieves information about the mount points associated with the device.
+It is directly related to the event as it helps identify the specific mount points that were unmounted when the device was removed.

 ### Parameters